Designing and Evaluating Chain-of-Hints for Scientific Question Answering: Discussion

 \textbf{Aligning with learner goals.} Every learner brings different objectives depending on the task and context \cite{hoque2016three, sonmez2017association}.
 Our findings reveal a similar learners' preference variability, where some participants valued question-agnostic hints that guided them toward answers, while others who sought deeper understanding found these unhelpful.
 While providing context agnostic feedback to facilitate successful responses from learners improves short-term satisfaction, it hinders in development of critical thinking.
 While it is important to identify individual learning goals to provide the most suitable feedback, further caution is required to prevent over-reliance and over simplification.
-In Section \ref{subsec:cognitive_offloading}, we discuss this tension of satisfaction with cognitive offloading in depth.
 Besides that, even identifying these learning goals isn't a straightforward task, as prior work has shown, learners often lack the metacognitive awareness to articulate their own goals \cite{karpicke2009metacognitive, ku2010metacognitive}, and their learning preferences evolve over time \cite{gurpinar2011learning, andrews2011changing}.
 Thus, tutoring systems must balance explicit input from learners with adaptive mechanisms that infer goals through interaction patterns.
 Metrics such as satisfaction ratings or longitudinal engagement may provide richer signals for tailoring support, pointing to the need for nuanced feedback frameworks that remain grounded in pedagogical values.